-I had no idea how to start a travel blog and for a long time, I have written random posts.
+I had no idea how to start a travel blog and for a long time, I wrote random posts.
 But it was not what I wanted.
-It wasn’t representative for me.
-There are tons of travel blog out there, which focus on engaging SEO-friendly titles.
+It wasn’t resonating with me.
+There are tons of travel blogs out there that focus on engaging SEO-friendly titles.
 The X Things to Do in Y Country.
-I didn’t want to write that on my blog just to catch a free accommodation or a free meal.
+I didn’t want to write that on my blog.
 I consider that traveling means more than that.
 It took me a long time to figure out how I want to organize my articles, what I want to write about.
-Step by step I started to write travel diaries, which meant that I would never have a larger audience.
+Step by step, I started to write photo journals and how I planned my trips.
 Then I started to write for various magazines and built my portfolio.
-When I had enough material to showcase, I realized that my website is going to be my visit card as a travel writer and tour guide – an imprint of who I am as a person and what I have to offer to this world.
-My website has a travel blog as a proof of my travels but the main menu would be a showcase of who I am as a person, what I have written, what I can offer in terms of tours in Romania, and so on.
+When I had enough material to showcase, I realized that my website is also going to be my visit card as a travel writer and tour guide – an imprint of who I am as a person and what I have to offer to this world.

 Bringing this website where it is now has been a long process (four years more exactly).
-Even if I have a small range of travel articles, I have decided to keep them online because I have worked a lot on them.
+Even if I have a small range of travel articles, I have decided to keep them online because I have worked a lot on them (you know, I am not a native English speaker).
 The process of creating this website as it is can be compared to a travel.
 What it’s important in the end is where I am now and that I feel more fulfilled and more authentic.
+It is only a stage of this site and who knows what will happen to it in the future.
 This is why it is called Authentic Travels.
 Because when I travel, I only do it in my own way and at my own pace.
 And because to get to the present form of this website, I have engaged in a long transformational process, which has brought me where I am.

 Authentic Travels is part of the GoTravelBlogs group – a website featuring a great selection of travel blogs from around the world, tourism authorities, and travel guides.